AttorneyTech/attorneytech-database/README.md

 It must not be empty or undefined, you must specify to it.

 3. `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD` are also have to be defined by yourself.

-4. `volumes` Naming the volumes name by yourself.

 ### Run containers